Professor Francisco M. Goycoolea

 • Loading of natural bioactive payloads into biopolymer-based materials, intending to modifying their biological and sensory profile (e.g., mouthfeel, flavour release, pungency), and enhance their oral bioavailability and thus their health/therapeutic benefits.
 Bioactive compounds of interest include both, low molecular weight phytochemicals (e.g. flavonoids, capsaicinoids, flavours) and non-Lipinsky biologicals (like peptides, proteins, nucleic acids and enzymes).

-• Microfabrication technologies (e.g., microfluidics) that enable novel ways of producing and studying the interactions between food materials and cells and bacteria in 3-D single-cell culture that recreate their natural microenvironment.
+• Microfabrication technologies (e.g., microfluidics) that enable novel ways of producing and studying the interactions between food materials and cells and bacteria in 3-D single-cell culture that recreate their physiological context.

-• Top-down and bottom-up approaches to the development of innovative functional food products for the vegetarian and vegan niche market.
+• Top-down and bottom-up approaches to the development of innovative sustainable functional foods.

-• Development of antibiotic-free therapies against bacterial pathogen relevant to food, aquaculture and health.
-We pursue two approaches in this direction.
-One is to disrupt quorum sensing (QS) processes of pathogenic bacteria and thus exert control on their virulence responses (e.g., biofilm formation) using biopolymer-based nanoparticles.
-The other one involves specific polysaccharides as bioactive components of emulsions that exhibit antiadhesion activity against bacteria such as Helicobacter pylori or uropathogenic E. coli (Menchicchi et al. Curr.
+• Development of antibiotic-free therapies against bacterial pathogens relevant to food, aquaculture and health.
+We pursue several approaches: i) Disruption of cell-to-cell bacterial communication via quorum sensing (QS) processes of pathogenic bacteria and thus exert control on their virulence responses (e.g., biofilm formation) using biopolymer-based nanoparticles; ii) Identification of specific polysaccharides as bioactive components of emulsions that exhibit antiadhesion activity against specific bacteria such as Helicobacter pylori or uropathogenic E. coli (Menchicchi et al. Curr.
 Pharm.
-Design 21(33): 4888-4906 http://doi.org/10.2174/1381612821666150820104028).
-These strategies seek novel routes to deal with antimicrobial resistance by ""superbugs"".
+Design 21(33): 4888-4906 http://doi.org/10.2174/1381612821666150820104028); iii) Formulation of liposomes and chitosomes loaded with antimicrobial peptides with specific activities against pathogens such as Porphyromonas gingivalis; iv) Nanocomplexes of chitosan and DNA self-assembled nanostructures comprising antisense oligonucleotides against antimicrobial resistant bacteria.
+These strategies seek to identify innovative routes to deal with antimicrobial resistance.

 Professional memberships